 The main towns and villages visited in order along the route are as follows: Puddletown, Bere Regis, Wool, Lulworth cove, Kimmeridge, Corfe Castle, Wareham, Sturminster Marshall, Wimborne, Cranborne, Tollard Royal, Shaftsbury, Marnhull, Sturminster Newton, Hazelbury Bryan, Buckland Newton, Evershot, Beaminster, Bridport, Ferrybridge, Weymouth, Dorchester and Stinsford.
 There could not be a better way to discover the beauty and tranquility of Dorset than walking all or part of this path in the company of one of England's greatest novelists.
-We believe the recommended guide below is essential not just to follow the route, but because the many excerpts from Hardy's work provide an extra dimension of enjoyment to discovering Dorset and his magical Wessex.
+We believe the guidebook written by Margaret Marande and updated in 2015 is essential not just to follow the route, but because the many excerpts from Hardy's work provide an extra dimension of enjoyment to discovering Dorset and his magical Wessex.

 © Copyright 2000 - 2015 Walking Pages Ltd. and its associates.
 All rights reserved